forksbot/aioli/docs/setup/configure.rst

 The configuration can be provided as a dictionary to the *config* parameter when creating the :class:`~aioli.Application`.

-Check out the :ref:`package-config-schema-example` for an example.
+Check out an :ref:`Application configuration example <package-config-schema-example>`.

 Access
 ^^^^^^

-Both :class:`~aioli.Application` and :class:`~aioli.Package` configurations can be easily accessed from :ref:`service-docs` and :ref:`controller-docs` instances, using the `config` property.
+Both :class:`~aioli.Application` and :class:`~aioli.Package` configurations can be easily accessed from both :ref:`service-docs` and :ref:`controller-docs` instances, using the `config` property.